zama-ai/fhevm/README_COPROCESSOR.md

     The gateway will automatically exit as the connection will be closed from blockchain side.

 ## Note on test results (for trivial decrypt)

+Note: If one of the non-trivial or re-encrypt tests fails, it should succeed after a retry..

 1. PASSING TESTS - All tests for trivial decrypt should now pass.